-- A pass in B.Sc. with Chemistry as one of the Subject(s) and with a minimum aggregate of 50% marks in degree or any other equivalent Examination approved by GITAM University. - Admissions into M.Sc.
-Chemistry (specialization in Analytical and Organic Chemistry) will be based on an All India GITAM Science Admission Test (GSAT) conducted by GITAM University and the rule of reservation, wherever applicable.
+- A pass in B.Sc. with Chemistry as one of the Subject(s) and with a minimum aggregate of 50% marks in degree or any other equivalent Examination approved by GITAM (deemed to be University). - Admissions into M.Sc.
+Chemistry (specialization in Analytical and Organic Chemistry) will be based on an All India GITAM Science Admission Test (GSAT) conducted by GITAM (deemed to be University) and the rule of reservation, wherever applicable.